Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Bounds on Moments of the Guessing Cost

-We can show that the necessary condition for optimal strategy derived earlier will satisfy this inequality.
+Note that the inequality in \eqref{eqn63} follows from the Lemma in \cite{Bozdas1997} as long as the ``weights'' $q_1,\dots,q_{M^\prime}$ are non-negative reals satisfying the inequality given in \eqref{eqn64}. } We can show that the necessary condition for optimal strategy derived earlier will satisfy this inequality.
 Hence, this is a looser condition making the inequality apply to a broader range of guessing functions other than the optimal.
 Note here that $\sum_k q_k = \sum_i \lceil c_i \rceil p_i \not= 1$ unless $c_i=1$ for all $i=1,\dots,M$ i.e., $q_k$s are not forming a probability distribution for non-unity costs.
 Next, let us provide our theorem as an extension/generalization of Boztas' arguments.

 \begin{theorem} For $\overline{c}_X(.)$ as given in Definition 3.3 and all guessing functions $\mathcal{G}$ for a random variable $X$ inducing $\{q_k\}$s which satisfy the relation in $\eqref{eqn64}$ for $\rho = m + 1$ where $m \geq 1$ is an integer, the $m$-th moment of the guessing cost can be upper bounded by the recursive relation